Jonnywdev/brain-power-quiz-site/README.md

 * For my images I used [Unsplash.com](https://unsplash.com) and they are credited in [credits](#credits) section.

 ## Features of the Website:
-The webiste consists of 3 pages, 2 are accessible from a navigation menu.
+The webiste consists of 2 pages, 1 is the home page.
 The other page is accesable through the Homepage button (when a quiz is selected).

-## Navigation Bar:
-* The navigation bar is only visible on the homepage, it is responsive to screen size and will adapt when the size changes.

-#### Navigation Scheme:
-- On the left side there will be the logo, which also can be used as a navigation link to the index page.
-- On the right side there are 2 links, which are:
-    - Home
-    - Account

 #### Home Page
 * ##### Top Rated Quizes